Nikon Z9 Camera Review

 The Z9 can automatically detect and focus on humans (torso, face, eyes), animals (body, head, eyes), and vehicles (body, front, detail).
 Surprisingly, the engineers set the AF-area mode to Single point as default, which uses none of that ;~).
 Guess they didn't talk to marketing first.
 Marketing also calls this "scene detection," but it isn't actually detection of the scene, it's detection of a subject within a scene.

 You may note that each of the subjects the Z9 can detect—and yes, animals includes birds—has a hierarchy involved.
 You can see this at work at times as the camera works out what to focus on (in an all-automatic mode).
 The Z9 may show a box on an animal's body, then narrow that to the face (see above), then further narrow that to the eyes, and that can happen in a fraction of second or instantly depending upon how confident the camera is in what it found.
 But the Z9 can also be less confident at times.
 I've seen plenty of examples in action where the camera will back off from the detail to a larger area (eyes back to head/face, for example), and that tends to be triggered by contrast/light changes.
+This has gotten to be less of a problem with the substantive firmware updates.
+Moreover, I’m surprised at how often in some previously marginal situations that the camera will snap to eye detection.

-Automatic subject detection works in Auto-area AF and Wide-area AF (both sizes).
-Pinpoint, Single-point AF, and Dynamic-area AF (three sizes) all use more traditional direct phase detect methodology.
+Automatic subject detection works in Auto-area AF and Wide-area AF (all four sizes).
+Pinpoint, Single-point AF, and Dynamic-area AF (three sizes) all use more traditional direct phase detect methodologies for finding a focus point.
 A welcome addition is the return of 3D-tracking, which combines subject detection with pattern/color matching.
-No more toggling into a mode and back, though through the return of the AF-ON+AF-area mode and the new direct AF-area mode button-toggle options, we now have a wide range of what's being called "hybrid focus" methods you can customize your camera to (hint: the one making the YouTube rounds is probably not the one you want to use).
+No more toggling into a tracking mode and back out, as on the previous mirrorless Nikons.

 The focus system is (usually) being fed information at 120 fps, which means that at the top "normal" frame rate of 20 fps for still photography, the camera is getting six frames of focus data for every frame you take.
 That helps the camera to perform excellent tracking on moving objects.

-Since we're discussing frame rates for still photography, one of the "controversial" aspects of the Z9 at launch was that "it doesn't do 30 fps like the Sony A1."
-Well, it does, but only as JPEG files.
-And with no other limitations or footnotes as you'd find in the A1 manual.
-Moreover, the Z9 will capture 11mp files at 120 fps, again with no focus, exposure, lens, or other limitations other than that they have to be JPEGs.
-Since people keep asking me, I suspect that the JPEG only limitation of the two top frame rates has to do with buffer depth versus timing.
+Since people keep asking me, I suspect that the JPEG only limitation of the three top frame rates has to do with buffer depth versus data timing.
 Nikon hasn't added DRAM memory to the Z9 over the earlier cameras, I believe it still only has 2GB.
-Thus, in order to guarantee that what comes in can still go out (;~), Nikon has limited the 30 fps and 120 fps rates to JPEG only (and yes, creating a NEF file takes longer, as the camera first has to create a JPEG to embed in the NEF file).
+Thus, in order to guarantee that what comes in can still go out (;~), Nikon has limited the 30 fps, 60 fps, and 120 fps rates to JPEG only (and yes, creating a NEF file takes longer, as the camera first has to create a JPEG to embed in the NEF file).

-You have more flexibility of frame rate than is suggested by the 20, 30, 120 numbers.
+You have more flexibility of frame rate than is suggested by the 20, 30, 60, and 120 numbers.
 At low continuous, you can choose 1, 2, 3, 4, 5, 6, 8, and 10 fps, and at high continuous you can choose 10, 12, 15, and 20 fps.
 Note that those numbers all divide into 120, so they are all blackout-free in the viewfinder, too.

 Of course, one of the important aspects of the Z9 is the body itself.
 Like previous Nikon DSLR flagships, the Z9 has an integrated vertical grip and a beefy, full metal frame.
 That frame is backed up with tons of sealing points.
 While Nikon demurs at providing an IP rating for the Z9, they do claim that it is well weather-sealed, and I've had the opportunity to test that several times so far, including in a full-on monsoon.
 I still try to keep my Z9 protected from the elements, but I'm not worried about casual mist or light rain.
 (One point: never rub the camera dry with a towel; always blot.
 Rubbing can press water into the joints, which you don't want.)